With a filling that combines grains, meat, veggies, and cheese, stuffed peppers can stand on their own as a meal.

 - Top with butter and season with salt and pepper.

-This is a quick, easy to make, but delicious side dish.
+This is a quick, easy to make, and delicious side dish.
 Instead of the frozen mixed vegetables, you can use fresh vegetables if you prefer to.
 Just add a tablespoon or more of water to the skillet when you add the fresh veggies.

 - 1 tablespoon extra-virgin olive oil